NatureJunkie/NearbyTarget/README.md

 Click the colored buttons to target and optionally run your own ButtonX function.

-Hold both mouse buttons over a row to rotate/move the camera.
+Hold both mouse buttons twice (double click them) over a colorful button to rotate/move the camera.

 Enjoy!
 MADE WITH CHATGPT